Donutellko/SmnsTest/README.md

   * `lat` latitude;
   * `lon` longitude;
   * `datetime` timestamp that was specified in `/add` request or a moment of adding it to database.
+  * `location` city and country, retrieved by coordinates; or "Empty space", if is not in a country (e.g. oceans).
   Example:
   ``` JSON
   [